jamesoshea/udacity-ud120/README.md

 ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+Finished projects for the Udacity UD120 machine learning course.

+Datasets not included.